Friesland: Languages

-In Stellingwerf, in south-east Friesland, a dialect of Low Saxon is spoken.
+In Stellingwerf, in south-east Friesland, a dialect of Low Saxon is spoken, as is in the northeast in Kollumerpomp.

+In the former municipality of het Bildt the Hollandic dialect of Bildts is spoken.
+It contains a lot of Frisian influence.
+In most of the cities of Leeuwarden, Town Frisian is spoken.
+As with Bildts, these variants are Hollandic dialects with Frisian influence.

 The language policy in Friesland is preservation.
 West Frisian is a mandatory subject in Friesland in primary and secondary schools of the Frisian speaking districts.
 Bilingual (Dutch–Frisian) and trilingual (Dutch–English–Frisian) schools in the province of Friesland use West Frisian as a language of instruction in some lessons, besides Dutch in most other lessons and alongside them English.
 Literacy in Frisian however, is not often a core aim and that makes the number of Frisians speakers able to write in Frisian only 12%.

 The provincial government takes various initiatives to preserve the West Frisian language.
 All parents in Friesland receive, at their children's birth, information about language and multilingualism (e.g. 'taaltaske').
 To support the use of Frisian in public and at public events, the province also invests in the development of speech pathology materials and strives to create information technology devices for the West Frisian language.
 The Frisian government subsidizes the Afûk organization, which offers language courses and actively promotes Frisian in all sectors of society as well as the corporate domain which as a rule is dominated by Dutch and English.
 The province also promotes a wide range of art and entertainment in Frisian.

 Sports

 The province is famous for its speed skaters, with mass participation in cross-country ice skating when weather conditions permit.
 When winters are cold enough to allow the freshwater canals to freeze hard, the province holds its traditional Elfstedentocht (Eleven cities tour), a 200 km ice skating tour.
 A traditional sport is Frisian handball.
 Another Frisian practice is fierljeppen, a sport with some similarities to pole vaulting.
 A jump consists of an intense sprint to the pole (polsstok), jumping and grabbing it, then climbing to the top while trying to control the pole's forward and lateral movements over a body of water and finishing with a graceful landing on a sand bed opposite to the starting point.
 Because of all the diverse skills required in fierljeppen, fierljeppers are considered to be very complete athletes with superbly developed strength and coordination.
 In the warmer months, many Frisians practice wadlopen, the traditional art of wading across designated sections of the Wadden Sea at low tide.

-Friesland has lots of waterways and lake s there for Sailcontests with a Skutsje or frisian Tjalk is done during the summer on various lakes.
+Friesland has lots of waterways and lakes there for Sailcontests with a Skutsje or frisian Tjalk is done during the summer on various lakes.

-There are currently two top level football clubs playing in Friesland: SC Cambuur from Leeuwarden (home stadium Cambuur Stadion) and SC Heerenveen (home stadium Abe Lenstra Stadion).
+There are currently two professional football clubs playing in Friesland: SC Cambuur from Leeuwarden (home stadium Cambuur Stadion) active in de keuken kampioen divisie(2nd div.) and SC Heerenveen (home stadium Abe Lenstra Stadion) active in de Eredivisie(1st div.).